-- Create greater awareness of when resilience and wellbeing start to dip. - Step in early, be proactive and minimise the risk of physical or mental wellbeing declining. - Identify personal strategies to habitually enable resilience and wellbeing. - Harness the opportunity to develop high performance in a healthy way.
+- Create greater awareness of first signs or symptoms when your resilience and wellbeing dip. - Step in early, be proactive and minimise the risk of physical or mental wellbeing declining. - Identify personal strategies to habitually enable resilience and wellbeing. - Harness the opportunity to develop your own performance in a healthy way.